-A component mathematically means a collection of variables.
-A contract is a collection of realizable component specifications that combined imply the specification we decomposed.
+In this paper, a contract is a collection of realizable component specifications that combined imply the specification we decomposed.
+We assume synchronous interaction of components that allows in each step at most one component to change in a non-unique way, described using a scheduler that ensures interleaving changes for other components (see also Remark 14 on page 33).
 It is easier to write a centralized specification, referring to any variable as needed.
 But it is simpler to specify internal details in absence of variables from other components.
-In this paper, we study the problem of eliminating variables during the decomposition of specifications into assumeguarantee contracts between components.
-In order to detect which variables each component needs to know about, we use parameters that prescribe whether each variable is hidden or not.
+We study the problem of eliminating variables during the decomposition of an overall specification into component specifications that form an assume-guarantee contract (a top-down approach [20]).
+The number of components, and which variables represent each component are given as problem input.
+In order to detect which variables, from those that represent other components, each component needs to know about, we use parameters that prescribe whether each variable is hidden or not.
 This can be regarded as parametrizing the information communicated between components.

 We prove that variables selected to be hidden can be eliminated from the resulting specifications.
 Thus, information is hidden without producing component specifications that would be computationally expensive or intractable to implement [21], [22], [23].
+Different interconnection architectures can be associated to each recurrence goal, in which case switching between them is controlled by one component, and can take multiple steps.

-Both the property to be decomposed and the generated component properties are expressed with liveness restricted to an implication between conjunctions of recurrence properties, a fragment called GR(1) [15].
-The polynomial computational complexity of implementing opensystem GR(1) specifications motivates this choice, discussed more in Sec.
+Both the property to be decomposed and the generated component properties are expressed with liveness restricted to an implication between conjunctions of recurrence properties, a fragment called GR(1) [14].
+The polynomial computational complexity of implementing open-system GR(1) specifications motivates this choice, discussed more in Sec.
 III-C. The fulfillment of liveness requirements between components is acyclic, in order to avoid circular dependencies.